 ## OBIGT: loading default database with 2026 aqueous, 3580 total species

-Define reactions with species names, states (optional), and coefficients:
+Define reactions with species names or formulas, states (optional), and coefficients:

 # CO2 dissolution reaction